archermarx/hall_diffusion/README.md

 ### Python dependencies

 The procedure to install the dependencies depends on which python dependency manager you use.
+I use `uv`, so that is the most well-tested way to install and run this project.
 I include instructions for a few below, but you may need to do some research to find out the best method for your use case.

 #### uv